• Skip to primary navigation

 For example, suppose the resistor/capacitor values at pin#9/10 causes pin # 7 to generate a frequency of 1MHz, then pin #5 would generate a frequency of 500 Khz, pin # 4 would generate 250 Khz, pin #6 would generate 125KHz, pin #14 would generate 62.5 KHz and so on.

-The variable resistor is used to vary the frequency to any desired level, the capacitor value may also be altered for changing the frequency of the IC.
+The variable resistor Rt could be replaced with a potentiometer at pin#10 of the IC 4060 to get an adjustable frequency output across the mentioned output pins of the IC.
+Alternatively, the capacitor Ct value may also be altered for changing the frequency of the IC.

 Pin #12 is the reset input and should always be grounded or connected to the negative supply.

-A positive supply pulse to this input will reset the oscillations or revert the IC so that it begins counting or oscillating from the beginning.
+A positive supply pulse to this input will reset the oscillations or revert the IC so that it begins counting or oscillating from the zero, causing all the outputs to switch to zero logic.

-Enabling an auto resetting of a timer IC such as IC 4060 becomes crucial in order to initiate the IC clock, and counting process from zero.
+Enabling an automatic power switch ON resetting of a timer IC such as IC 4060 becomes crucial in order to initiate the IC clock, and counting process from zero.

 If an auto reset facility is not included, the IC could exhibit a random or a haphazard initialization of its counting process, which may not be from the zero or start, rather from any intermediate level.

-Therefore to ensure an automatic resetting for the IC, we must include an RC network with the reset pinout ofthe IC as explained below:
+Therefore to ensure an automatic resetting for the IC, we must include an RC network with the reset pinout ofthe IC as I have explained below:

 Instead of connecting the pin#12 directly to ground line, connect it through a high value resistor such as a 100K.